apollographql/apollo-ios/docs/source/tutorial/tutorial-mutations.md

 }
 ```

-The `willSend` request is the last thing which can manipulate the request before it goes out to the network.
-Since the request is passed as an `inout` variable, you can manipulate its contents directly.
+The `willSend` request is the last thing that can manipulate the request before it goes out to the network.
+Because the request is passed as an `inout` variable, you can manipulate its contents directly.

 Update the `willSend` method to add your token as the value for the `Authorization` header: